 Tomatillos are related to tomatoes, which are in the Nightshade family.
-They are similar in shape but are ripe when green, yellow or purple and have a husk around the fruit.
-The fruits are borne on warm season plants and from inside the husk.
+They are similar in shape but are ripe when green, yellow, or purple and have a husk around the fruit.
+The fruits are borne on warm season plants, from inside the husk.
 You can tell when to pick a tomatillo by watching for the husk to burst.
 Growing and harvesting tomatillo fruits will enhance your culinary range and provide nutrients and variety to your diet.

-Plant tomatillos from seed in warmer climates or start them indoors 6 weeks before the last expected frost.
+Plant tomatillos from seed in warmer climates or start them indoors six weeks before the last expected frost.
 Tomatillo harvesting typically begins 75 to 100 days after planting.

 How to Tell if a Tomatillo is Ripe

 Cultivation in the United States of the plant only began in the 1980’s.
 The relative newness of the plant means it is unknown to many gardeners.
 If this is your first time growing the fruit, you may wonder how to tell if a tomatillo is ripe.

 The color of the fruit isn’t a good indicator because each variety matures to a different hue.
 The early green fruits have the most tang and flavor and mellow out as they age.
 The best indicator for when to pick a tomatillo is the husk.
 Fully ripe tomatillos will be firm and the fruit turns yellow or purple.

 Tomatillo harvesting is best when the fruits are green because they contain the most flavor.
 It’s important to know how to harvest tomatillos to enhance continued fruiting.
 Choose fruits that have burst their husk and have no signs of disease, mold, or insect damage.
 Remove and compost any damaged fruits.
 Cut the fruits off the plant to avoid harming the stems and other fruit.